 Check Nuts and Bolts

-Now I have already mentioned in the start of this article to check all the seals for any leakage, this also implies to suspension seals.
+Now I have already mentioned at the start of this article to check all the seals for any leakage, this also implies suspension seals.
 Access for any leakage of oil or fluid.
 If everything works well its good and you can continue your journey again.
-Read here about Different Dirt Bike Sizes.
-You can always customize your dirt bike for better suspensions, choose better suspension if you plan for an off-road ride.

-Check brakes, give a throttle and you can check the quality and stopping quality of the dirt bike.
+Check brakes, give throttle and you can check the quality of the dirt bike.
 This is the most essential part of this article, no one wants a bad brake once the time comes.
-Don’t forget to add a kill switch in your dirt bike.
+Don’t forget to add a kill switch on your dirt bike.

 Ready to go on your Dirt Bike